September 10, 2018, Monday, home to Gridley, CA via I-5, CA99: 121 miles

 Welcome to Dodge City, pardner!

 Jacks down for the night at Dodge City’s Walmart.
 It was windy and hot all afternoon and I ran the air conditioners for hours.

 This was my first visit to Dodge City since our ill-fated trip of last October.
-We spent our last night aboard our beloved Cecil the Diesel there, before the awful accident in Kinsley, KS the next day.
+We spent our last night aboard our beloved Cecil the Diesel there, before the awful accident near Kinsley, KS the next day.

 I shopped for some supplies and groceries at Walmart, and took my walk around the area, visiting the nearby Hobby Lobby.
 Back in the coach I edited photos, began the day’s blog, and then whiled away the evening watching more of the online documentary The Century: America’s Time on YouTube.
 I finally went to bed about midnight and slept very well.

 Day 9, Tuesday, Dodge City, KS to Pittsburg, KS via I-25, CO86, US287, US50, US400, US160: 341 miles

 The drive on Day 9 was windy, hot and pleasant.
 After all, I was cruising the back roads of Kansas and enjoying the solitude and rural beauty of the heartland.
 And the day would include some of the best fried chicken I know of – Chicken Mary’s just a few miles outside Pittsburg.

 The drive would also take me through, successfully this time, the intersection near Kinsley, KS where we had had the terrible accident last October 3rd.
 As I approached the intersection, only about 35 miles into the day’s drive, I recalled that awful day.
 Highway 56 was blocked off this time, and in reality it was no longer an intersection.
 I presumed the closure was due to construction, and how I wished that had been the case back in October.
 I often think of the wife and two young sons who lost their husband and dad that day, and the whole incident was just such a loss in every way.